Made in Amsterdam

 We’re fed up with ‘made in China’.

-The desire for authenticity and appreciation for craftsmanship seem to be the counterpart of our consumer society.
+The desire for authenticity and appreciation for craftsmanship seem to be the counterpart of the consumer society.

 It also helps that sales and shipping have become so much easier.